 Generating electricity locally to reduce long-term costs for local authorities.

-Led by Energy Systems Catapult and will focus on the development of innovative new business models to maximise the value from the electricity generated, for example by taking advantage of regulatory changes, or utilising flexibility between clean energy assets distributed across the city as part of Manchester’s emerging Local Energy Market.
+Led by Energy Systems Catapult, the UCEGM project will focus on the development of innovative new business models to maximise the value from the electricity generated, for example by taking advantage of regulatory changes, or utilising flexibility between clean energy assets distributed across the city as part of Manchester’s emerging Local Energy Market.
 The aim of Workstream 2 is to create a stronger business case for investment to help bring forward more projects in the future with less reliance on grant funding.

 In order to do this, the Catapult will work with partners in Greater Manchester to